 A variable representing "the most severe arrest charge" is present in the provided data set.
 In some cases, this variable is reported using a charge code (e.g. '220.18'), and in some cases an abbreviation is given (e.g. 'cpcs'- assumed to be 'criminal possession of a controlled substance').
-In all cases, DCJS's manual is used to interpret charge codes.
-One of the most common designations used is 'cp marij 5', and we assume that other 'cpcs' designations refer to drug possession other than marijuana.
+In all cases, DCJS's manual is used to interpret charge codes.9 One of the most common designations used is 'cp marij 5', and we assume that other 'cpcs' designations refer to drug possession other than marijuana.
 Table 1 gives the charge codes and text definitions used to classify each arrest in the dataset.
 For example, an arrest was classified as having had a top charge that was a drug crime if the charge code began with 220 or 221 or if the text in the field contained either 'cpcs', 'cscs', or 'marij'.
-The right-most columns in the table give the percent of all arrests for which the most serious charge fell into each category and the percent of felony arrests for which the most serious charge fell into each category.
+The right-most columns in the table give the percent of all arrests for which the most serious charge fell into each category.